Who's your daddy? DNA clinic gives answers, sparks concerns

 "The bigger question is what do we do with this information.
 Why are we looking for it and what do we think it means?"
 Crockin said.

-Crockin said individuals, especially children, should have the advice of trained genetic counselors before and at the time of receiving the results of the DNA match.
+Crockin said individuals, especially children, should have the advice of trained genetic counsellors before and at the time of receiving the results of the DNA match.

 Others say the promotion and presence of these DNA testing clinics and methods could devalue past family relationships when new biological connections are discovered.